ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Segmentation.md

-The easiest form of storing memory is base-and-bounds, where each memory block
+The easiest form of storing memory is base-and-bounds, where each memory block is allocated the